airalab/robonomics-wiki/docs/kuka.md

 ![local](./images/kuka-demo/local.jpg)

 Then go to Accounts and create KUKA and WORK accounts.
-Save account's names and keys, you will need them later
+Save account's addresses and keys, you will need them later

 ![acc](./images/kuka-demo/create_account.jpg)